-From Body Scrubs to Hair Treatments: 5 DIY Recipes Using Coffee
+7 DIY Coffee Scrub Recipes—From Face Masks to Hair Treatments

-All these years we’ve been downing coffee like it’s our job—without even realizing that putting a DIY coffee scrub on our face could change our lives just as much as chugging it.
+All these years we’ve been downing coffee like it’s our job—without even realizing that putting a DIY coffee scrub on our face could change our lives as much as it does chugging it every morning.

 Any cheap, easy DIY beauty recipe is golden in our eyes, and when you consider the beauty benefits of coffee—like antioxidants and exfoliation—it only makes sense to use it in our regular routines.
 As a natural exfoliator, coffee helps to slough away dry, dead skin to reveal a real glow.
 It also can add an extra shine to dull, dried out hair.
+Plus, it smells amazing.

 Most of the ingredients for the recipes below are already in your kitchen, so what are you waiting for?
+Smoother skin and shinier hair, right this way.

 1. Face Mask